sandipsinha/weatherapi/README.md

 A micro script which pulls weather data from api.weathersource.com and creates two APIs to pull weather related data via zip codes(for US only).

 INSTALLATION:
 CLone from git to a directory on your machine.
 Run install.sh.
-Active the virtal environment by running . ve/bin/activate command.
-Run python run.py
+This will create the virtual env.
+Install all the necessary plugins and then start the server on port 8080.

 DOCUMENTATION:
 It has 2 end points.